 In intergenerational gameplay, there were numerous instances in which decisions about gameplay needed to be made.
 Gamers in different generations acted as decision makers and negotiators for different types of decisions.
-We observed a hierarchy of decisions that varied in their perceived importance:
+We observed a hierarchy of decisions that varied in their degree of impact on the gaming experience:

-decisions about when gaming activities would begin and end,

-decisions about who would get a turn to play,

-decisions about what game would be played,

-decisions about what character or role would be played by whom, and decisions about specific actions undertaken within the game.
+- Decisions about when gaming activities would begin and end, - Decisions about who would get a turn to play, - Decisions about what game would be played, - Decisions about what character or role would be played by whom, and - Decisions about specific actions undertaken within the game.